 Creating Relationships with Kids

-Taking time to build relationships with kids will yield results in teaching, parenting, families, coaching and other extra curricular investments that kids enjoy being a part of.
+Taking time to build relationships with kids will yield results in teaching, parenting, families, coaching, and other extracurricular investments that kids enjoy.
 But how do we actually “develop a relationship” with kids?
 I would like to quickly touch on two areas to help improve our relationships with kids.
-The first is to work with them to find what really interests them.
+The first is to work with them to find what interests them.
 What catches their attention?
-It might be a martial arts school, music, sports, something outdoors, or something in the arts like dance, painting, acting and the like.
+It might be a martial arts school, music, sports, something outdoors, or something in the arts like dance, painting, acting, and the like.
 Take time to participate with them.
 Be willing to pay for equipment, lessons, and travel to events to show your support for them.

-The second point is to work with them on a project or playing a game.
-Be involved with them at their level.
-This is common with our little ones like the two kids above, but it doesn’t have to stop as they get older.
-Take time to help them get better, to watch them, swim with them.
-I know a man who was frustrated with his child when he got into trouble and he said, “I just don’t understand it, I buy him everything.”
+The second point is to work with them on a project or play a game.
+Be involved with the kids at their level.
+Parents are naturally involved with their kids when the kids are young.
+However, often it stops as they get older.
+Take time to help them get better, watch them, swim with them.
+I know a man who was frustrated with his child when he got into trouble, and he said, “I just don’t understand it; I buy him everything.”
 Buying kids things and being involved with them are very different.

-Enjoy the time. . . it goes by very quickly.
+Enjoy the time.
+It goes by very quickly.